 On 5 July 2017, the European Court of Human Rights notified Yücel’s lawyers that his application has been communicated to the Turkish government and that it gave the government until 24 October 2017 to present its defense.
 It also announced that the German government has been invited to state its opinion on the application of Yücel, a national of both Turkey and Germany.

 On 16 February 2018, Yücel was released from pre-trial detention, after a court accepted an indictment into Yücel, formally opening trial proceedings, and ruled to release him pending trial.
-Yücel is charged with “terrorism propaganda” and “inciting people to hatred and enmity” in the indictment.
+Yücel is charged with “terrorism propaganda” and “inciting the public to hatred and enmity” in the indictment.
 Hours after he was released from Silivri Prison, Yücel left Turkey for Germany on a private plane.